dojoengine/book/src/tutorial/onchain-chess/README.md

 If that sounds scary and beyond your ability then this guide is definitely for you.
 If you know how to write Cairo and you know your Dojo basics, you can do this.
 We're not going to implement any sort of checkmate or full chess rules.
 The part of the Chess implementation we're tackling is surprisingly simple.

-## After finishing this tutorial?
+## What's next after this tutorial?

-We are working in progress for the client(frontend) tutorial to connect our existing contract and build a full-working project.
+We're currently developing a client (frontend) tutorial.
+This will link our existing contract to create a fully functional project.

-After finishing this 5 chapters of contract tutorial, you can move on client tutorial.
+Once you wrap up these five contract tutorial chapters, you can delve into the client tutorial.